LRNZ09/jsonresume-theme-folio/CONTRIBUTING.md

-# Contributing to jsonresume-theme-react
+# Contributing to jsonresume-theme-folio

-Thank you for considering contributing to jsonresume-theme-react!
+Thank you for considering contributing to jsonresume-theme-folio!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct